 - Is an immigrant himself.
 Has lived in several different countries and is multilingual.

-- Understands ways in which people from non-Western cultures communicate differently, including indirect ways of communicating.
+- Understands ways in which people from different cultures communicate, including indirect communication.

 - Supports clients when they experience racism and prejudice, including systemic racism or racial trauma.

 - Recognizes that every person is unique.
 He works to understand your own personal values, not just your culture.

 - Works to explain counselling concepts by relating them to ideas from your own experience.

 - Is skilled in communicating with people for whom English is not their first language.

 - Reflects about his own racial and cultural identity --because everyone has a culture, not just immigrants and People of Colour.

 - Has experience with issues unique to immigrants, such as language learning, culture shock, differences in values, and acculturative family distancing --disagreements that occur in families due to immigration and culture.